X

 Can I still deduct NIL expenses on my income tax return as a dependent?

-Yes, you can still deduct unreimbursed NIL-related expenses on your tax return if your parents claim you as a dependent.
-Travel expenses, mileage, meal costs, internet and phone fees, and advertising costs are all examples of tax-deductible expenses for student-athletes earning NIL compensation.
+Yes, you can still deduct unreimbursed NIL-related expenses on your tax return if your parents claim you as a dependent. expenses, mileage, meal costs, internet and phone fees, and advertising costs are all examples of tax-deductible expenses for student-athletes earning NIL compensation.

 Do I qualify for educational tax breaks as a dependent?